sukanto113/cheat-sheet/virtualbox.md

 ## Get ip address of a machine

-Add host only adapter and run the `sudo dhclient`
+Add host only adapter / Bridge Adapter and run the `sudo dhclient`

 ```
 $ sudo apt install isc-dhcp-client